 When crooked or overlapping teeth are straightened with braces, they move forward.
 If you have and overbite before treatment, aligning the crooked bottom teeth will improve it.
 If your front teeth come together in an edge-to-edge or underbite relationship at the start of treatment, treating the lower teeth only may actually make matters worse.
 As the lower teeth move forward, the front teeth may not come together at all after treatment.
 Although the teeth may look straighter, the bite may be worse.

 One of the most common reasons the teeth get crooked with age is the deepening of the bite.
-As the backs of the upper teeth “push down” on the lower front teeth, they tend to push them back making them overlap.
+As the backs of the upper teeth “push down” on the lower front teeth, they tend to push them back making them overlap (they “collapse”).
 In these cases there is usually no clearance between the backs of the upper teeth and the fronts of the lowers.
-Without clearance, it is nearly impossible to realign the lower front teeth without repositioning the uppers too.
+Without clearance, it is impossible to realign the lower front teeth without repositioning the uppers too.
 Space between the upper and lower teeth is necessary because the lower teeth will move forward as they are straightened.

-In more severe cases of lower crowding, the removal of a single front tooth may be considered.
+In more severe cases of lower crowding, the removal of a single front tooth may also be considered.
 This is an attractive option if one of the lower teeth is badly worn or there are problems with the overlying gums or bone.
-Eliminating a tooth that has lost its support can actually be a blessing if keeping it will require extensive gum grafting and aggressive slenderizing of perfectly normal teeth.
+Eliminating a tooth that has lost its support can actually be a blessing if keeping it will require extensive gum grafting or aggressive slenderizing of perfectly normal teeth.